Anusha-nb19/Project1/README.md

 ## Instructions

 1. Create a profile card structure in `index.html`:
+   -  hiii
-   - Add a header section with profile image
+   Add a header section with profile image
    - Add a section with name and bio
    - Add a footer with social media links